 So, just what is a Medigap policy?
 Medigap or medicare supplement policies are sold by private insurance carriers.
+These plans are supplemental insurance and fill the “gap” in Original Medicare coverage.
 Seniors choose the Medigap coverage they need and can afford from among ten Medicare Supplement Plans.
-While not managed by the federal government, there are some federally-mandated requirements regarding Medicare Medigap plans, For instance, the federal government requires that every insurance carrier that offers Medigap Policies must offer Medicare supplement Plan F. “What is a Medigap insurance policy?” is a multi-faceted answer.
-Here are the highlights you’ll see as we compare Medigap insurance plans and what Medigap will cover.
+While not managed by the federal government, there are some federally-mandated requirements regarding Medicare Medigap plans.

 - Medicare Supplement Insurance (also referred to as a Medigap policy)